ryanspletzer/ryanspletzer.github.io/_posts/2023-04-19-getting-burned.md

 Then there's a whole other realm of technologies that were potentially ground-breaking, but just ahead of their time.
 People forget about [Ping](https://en.wikipedia.org/wiki/ITunes_Ping), the "social network for music" from Apple.
 If you look at Spotify today, it fills much of that niche.
 Remember [Google Wave](https://en.wikipedia.org/wiki/Google_Wave)?
-Meet [Notion](https://www.notion.so/), and competitors to it like [Microsoft Loop](https://www.microsoft.com/en-us/microsoft-loop).
+Meet Notion, and competitors to it like Microsoft Loop.
 (There are a laundry list of these that I won't go into, but instead will ask the reader to prompt ChatGPT: "What's a list of software and hardware technologies that are now dead but were ahead of their time?")

 Speaking of ChatGPT: this appears to be a game-changing technology that's making us all forget about the web3 delirium of the last few years.
-But, it remains to be seen whether it, too, will someday become passé that's so built into everything we use that we take it for granted, or whether we'll become "saturated" by a deluge of AI-generated things that people wind up losing their taste for them.
+But, it remains to be seen whether it, too, will someday become passé and so built into everything we use that we take it for granted, or whether we'll become "saturated" by a deluge of AI-generated things that people wind up losing their taste for them.
 Microsoft is integrating AI assistance into Office now in the ultimate realization of the original intentions of Clippy, but how many people will wind up creating the same-feeling artifacts